roccoss39/metaverse-hub/README.md

 ### Test the Store
 - 🛒 Browse products at `/shop`
-- 👕 Add MetaVerse Hub T-Shirt to cart
+- 👕 Add MetaVerse Hub T-Shirt to cart ($24.99)
-- 💳 Test 3 payment methods:
+- 💳 Test 4 payment methods:
   - Credit Card (demo)
   - BLIK (enter any 6 digits)
   - Przelewy24 (full simulation)
+  - PayPal (sandbox environment)
+- 🤖 Explore AI Agents at `/agents`
+- ℹ️ Learn more at `/about`

 ⚠️ **All payments are in DEMO MODE** - no real money processed!